varvet/serenade.js/README.md

 ## Collections

 Oftentimes you will want to render a collection of objects in your views.
-Monkey has special syntax for collections built into its template language.
+Serenade has special syntax for collections built into its template language.
 Assuming you have a model like this:

 ``` coffeescript